intel-retail/automated-vending/docs_src/index.md

 ### Recommended domain knowledge

-- <a href="https://www.edgexfoundry.org/" rel="noopener noreferrer" target="_blank">EdgeX</a> - the Automated Checkout reference design utilizes the EdgeX framework
+- <a href="https://www.edgexfoundry.org/" rel="noopener noreferrer" target="_blank">EdgeX</a> - the Automated Checkout reference implementation utilizes the EdgeX framework
 - <a href="https://mqtt.org" rel="noopener noreferrer" target="_blank">MQTT</a>
 - <a href="https://en.wikipedia.org/wiki/Representational_state_transfer" rel="noopener noreferrer" target="_blank">REST</a>
 - <a href="https://en.wikipedia.org/wiki/Evdev" rel="noopener noreferrer" target="_blank">evdev</a>, if reading input events from a USB input device, such as a card reader that inputs key strokes upon scanning a card
 - Communication over serial on Linux, if using serial devices such as Arduino
 - Computer Vision concepts, if using CV inferencing components
 - Basic RFID concepts, if using RFID components (i.e. for badge-in card reader)
-- <a href="https://www.portainer.io/" rel="noopener noreferrer" target="_blank">Portainer</a> - included with the Automated Checkout reference design.
+- <a href="https://www.portainer.io/" rel="noopener noreferrer" target="_blank">Portainer</a> - included with the Automated Checkout reference implementation.
 Usage is optional, but this is a highly recommended utility for managing Docker containers, and we provide easy ways to run it.

 ## Getting started